 A lumpy mailer can simply be a box or packet that contains a promotional product or tchotchke.
 People want, love and keep promotional items, and in one consumer survey, 80% of respondents said their impression of a company was favorably changed by receiving a premium, and 83% reported being more likely to do business with a company that gave them swag.
 So even if that’s all you do, you’re still likely to get great results.

-Direct marketing powerhouse BKV has identified five different types of mailers that product maximum results:
+Direct marketing firm, BKV has identified five different types of mailers that product maximum results:

 - Interactive: Consider a piece that asks the recipient to interact: to push, pull, unfold or spin something.